 Special Days for Noahides During the Year

-FireworksNational holidays that are connected with idolatry should, of course, not be celebrated by Noahides.
+National holidays that are connected with idolatry should, of course, not be celebrated by Noahides.
 However, it is definitely permissible for Noahides to participate in days that are set aside by their nation for remembering to praise and give thanks to the One True G-d.
 Examples are a Thanksgiving Day and a National Day of Prayer.

 It is also permissible to observe secular days that strengthen logically incumbent precepts.
 Example of those are honoring parents on Mothers Day and Fathers Day, or participating in national days for doing acts of charity.
 Also, celebrating secular activities and commemorating historical events, even if they involve a festive meal, are permissible for Noahides.
 An example is the Independence Day of your own country, such as July 4th in the US.

 On the other hand, the permissibility for Noahides to observe any ritual aspects of Jewish holy days, or ritual activities of non-Torah holiday celebrations, must be examined, for each of those observances according to its own nature.
 The criteria for what is permissible are explained in the chapter on “The Prohibition Against Making a New Religion or Adding a Commandment,” in the book “The Divine Code,” 4th Edition, by Rabbi Moshe Weiner of Jerusalem (p.
-66-67)::
+66-67), as follows:

-“if a Gentile [ritualistically] abstains from any weekday activities and makes a sabbath for himself, even on a weekday, he is liable [for making a new religion or adding a new commandment].
+“…if a Gentile [ritualistically] abstains from any weekday activities and makes a sabbath for himself, even on a weekday, he is liable [for making a new religion or adding a new commandment].
 This obviously includes one who establishes a ‘holy day’ for himself that is similar to the holy days and Sabbaths of the Jews, which are religious holidays (i.e. ‘a holy assembly’ day, during which he [religiously] prohibits himself from work), since this is creating for himself a new religion.

-Not only is taking on a sabbath day forbidden, but even the setting aside of any day for a specific religious observance or statute, such as one who establishes for himself a time to eat a special food as a precept (e.g., eating unleavened bread on Passover), or to fast on a specific day (e.g., the Jewish fast day of Yom Kippur), and the like.
+Not only is taking on a sabbath day forbidden, but even the setting aside of any day for a specific religious observance or statute, such as one who establishes for himself a time to eat a special food as a precept (e.g., eating unleavened bread on Passover), or to fast on a specific day (e.g., Yom Kippur), and the like.
 Even if he did not also set it aside as a sabbath or festival day (i.e., for refraining from work), this is considered as creating a festival and a religion from his own comprehension.

-However, if he sets up for himself a day of rest from work, not as a holiday but just as a break from work, it is permissible, for he is not establishing it as a religious precept… But if a Gentile wants to eat unleavened bread or sit in a sukkah booth for his pleasure (e.g., if he likes [as some of his normal activities] eating unleavened bread, or sitting in a sukkah booth because of the heat of the day), he is allowed to.
+However, if he sets up for himself a day of rest from work, not as a holiday but just as a break from work, it is permissible, for he is not establishing it as a religious precept… But if a Gentile wants to eat unleavened bread or sit in a sukkah booth for his pleasure (e.g., if he likes [normally] eating unleavened bread, or sitting in a sukkah booth because of the heat of the day), he is allowed to.
 This is so even during the Jewish holy days, since he does not intend at all to observe the Jewish commandment, but he does the action [as he normally would] only for his own satisfaction, and he is not establishing a festival for himself.”

 Activities in honor of the Jewish Sabbath or festival days